-As a sequel on the earlier analysis of the capacity utilization at Schiphol Airport in 2023, the Dutch Ministry of Infrastructure and Water Management has asked SEO Amsterdam Economics (SEO) and To70 to provide insight in the following issues, against the background of the Dutch selectivity policy:
+The Dutch Ministry of Infrastructure and Water Management has asked SEO Amsterdam Economics (SEO) and To70 to provide insight in the following issues, against the background of the Dutch selectivity policy:

-- The value and relevance of the hub operation at Schiphol Airport for the Dutch economy; - The level of capacity demand of the different inbound and outbound peaks during the day; - The extent to which those peaks are used by leisure traffic; - To what extent a traffic distribution rule can assist in freeing up capacity during the inbound and outbound peaks of Schiphol Airport's hub operation in 2030; - To what extent additional operational measures can be of assistance if it comes to freeing up capacity during abovementioned inbound and outbound peak periods.
+- The value and relevance of the hub operation at Schiphol Airport for the Dutch economy; - The level of capacity demand of the different inbound and outbound peaks during the day; - The extent to which those peaks are used by leisure traffic; - To what extent a traffic distribution rule can assist in freeing up capacity during the inbound and outbound peaks of Schiphol Airport's hub operation in 2023; - To what extent additional operational measures can be of assistance if it comes to freeing up capacity during abovementioned inbound and outbound peak periods.

 This report sets out the economic value of the hub operation in Chapter 2, making use of existing literature on the issue.
 Chapter 3 outlines the research method and the most important assumptions.
-In turn, Chapter 4 shows the current capacity demand, whereas Chapter 5 presents the capacity demand in 2030.
+In turn, Chapter 4 shows the current capacity demand, whereas Chapter 5 presents the capacity demand in 2023.
 Chapter 6 identifies the leisure segment and shows its presence in the relevant inbound and outbound peaks of the hub operation.
 Finally, Chapter 7 shows the effects of specific operational measures and Chapter 8 sums up the most important conclusions drawn from the analyses.